cherrybeans/timeallot/README.md

 ## Tests
-The functional tests runs on Selenium with the chromium-chromedriver, and the driver needs to be installed on the path like this:
+The functional tests runs on Selenium with the chromium-chromedriver, and to be able to run them the driver needs to be installed on the path.
 ```sh
 sudo apt-get install chromium-chromedriver
 ```